hamza-024/CPP-Safe/docs/tour.md

 ## Inline Testing

-C++Safe simplifies testing by allowing tests to be written inline with lightweight syntax.
+C++Safe simplifies testing by allowing lightweight, inline tests that are easy to write and maintain.

 ### Example